-Kentucky Baptist Disaster Relief began ministry in 1984 and is part of the larger Southern Baptist Send Relief network of 42 state conventions, the North American Mission Board, and Baptist Global Response.
+Kentucky Baptist Disaster Relief ministry began in 1984 and is part of the larger Southern Baptist Send Relief network of 42 state conventions, the North American Mission Board, and SEND Relief.
 Kentucky Baptist Disaster Relief is supported by gifts of Kentucky Baptists through the Cooperative Program and the Eliza Broadus Offering for State Missions.
 This ministry offers opportunities for believers to be on mission for Christ during times of crisis.